bbjimmy/BF/README.md

 # BF
-midified BuildFactory file to allow build in haikuporter
+Modified BuildFactory file to allow it to build a binary in a haikuports recipe.